-- It’s 5.1 inches long when opened and 3 inches when closed, so it’s pretty tiny.
+- 5.1 inches long when opened and 3 inches when closed.

-- The slim, 2.1 inch, stainless steel blade means it’ll be super sharp as soon as you take it out of the packaging.
+- Slim, 2.1 inch, stainless steel blade is super sharp right out of the box.

-- This knife doesn’t come with a clip, so you’ll either need to use a lanyard, a keychain or carry it in your pocket.
+- Doesn’t come with a clip.
+You’ll need to use a lanyard/keychain or carry it in your pocket.

-- Closing the blade can be a bit tough.
+- Closing the blade is a bit tough.

 Tops Brothers Of Bushcraft Survival Knife – Best Heavy Duty Backpacking Knife

 The Tops B.O.B. is the only knife I’ve included on this list with a fixed blade.
 This means that it’s not retractable and does not have any sort of blade lock.
 This also means that it’s the largest knife on this list.
 From the tip of the blade to the butt of the handle, this thing is a full 10 inches long!

 Instead of a retractable blade that collapses into the handle, this knife comes with a stylish sheath.
 This brownish cover fits perfectly over this razor sharp blade and will prevent you from slicing anything that isn‘t supposed to be sliced.

 The coyote tan finish on the blade is a really nice, visually pleasing touch.
 It’s certainly got a good amount of weight to it as well.
 Overall, it screams “survivalist.”
 This is definitely not the tool you want carry along in your pocket for convenience.
 However, its strong, durable blade makes up for the lack of portability.